Viewing A Company Profile In Pitchbook

 Equity Research (Morningstar)

-The Similar Companies section lists the five companies that are the most similar to Amazon based on their industry and size.
-It provides some basic information such as size multiple, growth rate, and financing status of these companies.
+The Similar Companies section lists the five companies that are considered most similar to Amazon based on their industry and size.
+It provides some basic information, such as size multiple, growth rate, and financing status of these companies.

 The Comparisons section allows more detailed side-by-side comparisons between Amazon and its similar companies in terms of total capital raised, post valuation amount (after an IPO or other investment), and number of employees.
 You can also add other companies to compare and/or add or remove data points based on your own preference.

 If you want to perform a thorough comparable company analysis (Comps), you may want to go to the Public Comps page by clicking on the tab at the top of the page.
-This table by default searches for companies that are the most related to the industry and verticals Amazon is in.
+This table, by default, searches for companies that are the most related to the industry and verticals Amazon is in.
 You can view these companies’ total revenue, EBITDA, stock price, market cap, enterprise value, and other financial data.
-Filtering and exporting this list of public comps will provide a great source of data for a Comps analysis on Amazon.
+Filtering and exporting this list of public comps will provide a great source of data for a Comps analysis of Amazon.